Simmer Supply OFF

 If the voltage across the Flash Lamp Chamber is within a range of 600VDC to 750VDC, check:

-If the voltage exceeds 750 VDC, perform a visual inspection of the interior of the Flash Lamp Chamber.
+If the voltage exceeds 750 VDC, perform a visual inspection of the Flash Lamp Chamber interior.

 Damaged Chamber Parts